supunstr/newdatalseg/README.md

 ## Instructions

 Before you RUN the main.tf below steps you need to follow,

-> Note:
-Create key name test
+- Create key name test
-Create own image using pre-image-input file base on the rhel8/7 server.
+- Create own image using pre-image-input file base on the rhel8/7 server.
-Then update the Image ID on main.tf file.
+- Then update the Image ID on main.tf file.

 ```sh
 git clone https://github.com/supunstr/newdatalseg.git